crsl4/phylogenetics-class/lecture-notes/lecture5.md

 {: .important }
-**MSA key insights**
-- Needleman-Wunsch lies at the core of MSA:
-  - if we have two sequences, we align them with Needleman-Wunsch
-  - if we have two alignments, we first convert them to profiles, and then align the profiles with Needleman-Wunsch
-- The final alignment will depend on the assumptions on the cost of substitutions and costs of gaps
+**MSA key insights** Needleman-Wunsch lies at the core of MSA: if we have two sequences, we align them with Needleman-Wunsch; if we have two alignments, we first convert them to profiles, and then align the profiles with Needleman-Wunsch.
+The final alignment will depend on the assumptions on the cost of substitutions and costs of gaps

 {: .highlight }